-Climate protesters disrupt Vermont House session; 3 arrested
+Climate protesters disrupt Vermont House session

 MONTPELIER, Vt.
-(AP) - At least three people have been arrested after a group of climate protesters disrupted a session of the Vermont House of Representatives.
+(AP) - The Statehouse police in the Vermont capital say two people were arrested and a juvenile girl was released into the custody of her parents after a group of climate protesters disrupted a session of the Vermont House of Representatives.

-The House was in session Thursday when protesters began to shout climate slogans and throw leaflets onto the floor from the visitors’ gallery.
+The House was in session Thursday morning when about 25 protesters began to shout climate slogans and throw leaflets onto the floor from the visitors’ gallery.

 Democratic House speaker Mitzi Johnson tried to restore the session, but adjourned and closed the House chamber after the protesters refused to be silenced.